-Parents have the legal right to withdraw their children from some or all of sex education delivered as part of statutory RSE up to and until the third term before their 16th birthday.
+Parents have a legal right to withdraw their children from some or all of sex education delivered as part of statutory RSE up until the third term before their 16th birthday.
 They do not have the right to withdraw their children from relationships education, those aspects of RSE that are taught through the Science curriculum, or where RSE issues arise incidentally in other subject areas.
-This is made clear to parents at the beginning of Year 7 and on subsequent occasions as appropriate.
+This is made clear to parents at the beginning of Year 7 when every student gets a letter sent home which is returned only if parents wish their son or daughter to be withdrawn.